bosetridib/Covid_Analysis_and_Forecasting/README.md

 # Covid Forecast by Curve-Fitting with R

 This project aims to build the trend of the daily covid cases by the method of _curve fitting_.
-It is assumed that the first and third wave can be described by log-normal distribution while the second wave can be described by normal distribution.
+It is assumed that the first and third waves can be described by log-normal distribution while the second wave can be described by the normal distribution.
 The project would further aim to de-trend the data and build **time-series models** later on.
 The main concern of the project is to build the trend of the data to predict the cases in the near future.
-The older works in the project is also included separately.
+The older works in the project are also included separately.

 ## Installation